Matzo/Jails/README.md

 - AspectJ

 ### Install
-1. install AJDT from Eclipse Marketplace.
+1. Install AJDT from Eclipse Marketplace.
-2. update your project to AspectJ Project by `Select Project > Configure > Convert to AspectJ Project`.
+2. Update your project to AspectJ Project by `Select Project > Configure > Convert to AspectJ Project`.
-3. add `jails.jar` and `aspectjrt.jar` (check `AspectJ Runtime Library` at Order and Export in Java Build Path) to your project.
+3. Add `jails.jar` and `aspectjrt.jar` (check `AspectJ Runtime Library` at Order and Export in Java Build Path) to your project.
-4. add `ActivityAspect.aj` to your project.
+4. Add `ActivityAspect.aj` to your project.

 ### Sample Code
     // MainActivity.java